freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Minutes` can be specifed in *Custom* :ref:`Periodic Snapshot schedules <zfs_periodic_snapshot_opts_tab>`.

-* Replication Task log files can be displayed and downloaded in :ref:`Replication Tasks`.
+* The replication log has been moved to :file:`/var/log/zettarepl.log`.
+The log entries for individual :ref:`Replication Tasks` can  be displayed and downloaded by clicking the :guilabel:`State` of the task.

 * A :guilabel:`Last Snapshot` column has been added to :ref:`Replication Tasks`.